 “I come here because it’s safer than buying weed off the street and all my friends are members,” said Jorge, a patron of Paradise Island.
 “At least here I know what I’m getting,” he added.

 Private weed clubs in Madrid are on the rise.
-Cannabis review site MarijuanaGames.com says that by 2020 Madrid will surpass Barcelona, where there are currently over 300 private clubs, as the weed capital of Spain.
+Cannabis review site MarijuanaGames.com says that by 2020 Madrid will overtake Barcelona, where there are currently over 300 private clubs, as the weed capital of Spain.

 Many say that Spain is not far from legalizing weed.
 In 2017, the government of Catalonia passed groundbreaking legislation regulating the cultivation, consumption, and distribution of cannabis within designated clubs, thereby effectively maneuvering them out of legal limbo.
-The legislation also addresses a major point of legal ambiguity, outlining specific practices the clubs must follow to lawfully bring the cannabis to the clubs.
+The legislation also addresses a major point of legal ambiguity, outlining specific practices the clubs must follow to lawfully bring cannabis to the clubs.

 “It’s absurd that you can buy tequila or gin from a supermarket but marijuana is illegal,” Iglesias said.

 But the two major parties in Spain, the conservative Partido Popular and the Socialist Party (PSOE), aren’t taking up the cudgels.
-In fact, they have been giving the definitive debate on the legalization of the cannabis a wide berth.
+In fact, they have been giving the definitive debate on the legalization of cannabis a wide berth.

-For the weed clubs this means that Madrid is still years away from being as accepting as Barcelona.
+For the weed clubs, this means that Madrid is still years away from being as accepting as Barcelona.
 Nevertheless, these clubs continue to proliferate and their membership continues to grow.
 Spanish club-goers and owners alike can only hope that policymakers will someday follow the example of Catalonia and legalize weed.

 Featured image/Ander Burdain